Dear Garnet Gull Families,

 Submitted documentation can only be applied towards period attendance.
 Only significant causes for the accumulation of tardies can be reviewed and will require supporting documentation.
 The principal will review the submitted documentation and determine appropriate consequences when consequences are imposed.

-If you have any questions about the updates to the Code of Conduct please do not hesitate to ask for clarification.
+If you have any continued questions about these procedures, please do not hesitate to contact our school.
 Thank you for all of your support in making this such a great school.

 Nathan Grosshandler, Ed.D.